 Lung Foundation Australia and A Menarini, COPD Travel Award to support presentation at the premier international respiratory conference, Lung Foundation Australia,

 Abstract award for quality of submitted abstract, ATS conference Denver, USA, American Thoracic Society,

 Abstract award for quality of submitted abstract, ATS conference San Diego, USA, American Thoracic Society,

 International travel scholarship to support travel and conference presentation, American Thoracic Society,

 Citation for significant and sustained contributions to student learning, student engagement and the student experience, University of Technology Sydney,

 Publication Award for best doctoral paper accepted for publication is this, the top ranked international journal for nursing., International Journal of Nursing Studies,

 Available for supervision

-Dr Disler's research areas are in health service delivery for patients with chronic disease, and in particular: cognitive impairment as an influence on health behaviours; innovative approaches to early detection and tailoring of care, including the use of etechnologies; and supportive and end-stage care and advance care planning.
+Dr Disler's research areas are in health service delivery for patients with chronic disease, and in particular: supportive and end-stage care and advance care planning; cognitive impairment as an influence on health behaviours; and innovative approaches to care, including digital technology.